mobb-mountain/where-to-find-mobb/README.md

 # leaflet-map-simple
 A simple Leaflet map template for new users to explore.

-## Link to my live demo on my gh-pages branch:
+## Link to live site on my gh-pages branch:
 http://jackdougherty.github.io/leaflet-map-simple

 ## To make this repository your own version